 - Scheduled penetration tests.

 Quarterly internal and external vulnerability scans are scheduled by the information technology department.
 External scans are accomplished by an approved scanning vendor.

 Electronic scan cards are the primary security tool to track access to work areas that process credit card information.
 HCC’s security services department will provide the appropriate area supervisors with a daily automated, system-generated log that records when a controlled area has been accessed outside of normal business hours.
 The area supervisors may request video files for a specific time if a log reveals suspicious or unusual activity.
 Security services responds to entries into PCI-controlled work areas outside of normal business hours.

 System and audit logs showing access to credit card data are retained online for at least one year.

-The information technology department obtains letters stating PCI compliance from companies processing credit cards on the college’s behalf on an annual basis.
+The finance office obtains letters stating PCI compliance from companies processing credit cards on the college’s behalf on an annual basis.

 Compliance with Howard Community College policies and procedures is expected under policy, 63.09, Ethics and Conduct; noncompliance is subject to the disciplinary provisions of that policy and possible criminal prosecution.